 Taking the Guesswork out of Building a Data Driven Talent Strategy for Game Changing Success

-Differentiating Executive Leadership and Management Competencies
+Mastering Executive Leadership Skills & Management Competencies

-Executive leadership meeting
+Executive leadership skills meeting

 Equally important for organizational success are the competencies required for management.
-Management competencies that appear at the director level are leadership skills focused on execution more than the creation of strategy.
+Management competencies that appear at the director level are executive leadership skills focused on execution more than the creation of strategy.
 These include competencies such as the ability to gather, monitor and distribute information.
 At a management level, individuals must supervise, lead and coach groups of employees and ensure the coordination and completion of day-to-day tasks within the organization.
 Additionally, management functions keep the organization running and operating by manufacturing and developing products/services, meeting customer-driven needs, and guiding organizational members.
 While management and strategic leadership competencies serve different functions within the organization, they are both required to ensure survival and growth.

 Competency Differences by Job Profile